PanhaRChan/Elk-Stack/README.md

 - 154.6.26.7

 Machines within the network can only be accessed by the JumpBox Provisioner.
 - The JumpBox-Provisioner is the only machine I allowed access to the ELK Server.
-I used the private IP of the JumpBox-Provisioner to access the machines in the network
+The private IP of the JumpBox-Provisioner is used to access the machines within the network
 - 10.0.0.4

 A summary of the access policies in place can be found in the table below.